example42/puppet-network/README.md

           iprule => ['from 192.168.22.0/24 lookup vlan22', ],
         }

+When using RHEL or similiar with NetworkManager the resource isn't supported as NetworkManager won't respect those files.
+Instead you can add the iprule to the interface resource.
+Also NetworkManager won't recognize name schemes for routing tables.
+Use the numeric value instead:

+        network::interface { 'eth0':
+          ipaddress => '10.42.42.50',
+          netmask   => '255.255.255.0',
+          iprule    => ['from 192.168.22.0/24 lookup 22', ],
+        }

 You can then add routes to this routing table:

        network::route { 'eth1':